vijayrajpanchall/matic-docs/docs/supernets/modules/access-control.md

 ---
 id: access-control
-title: Validator Access Control
+title: How to Allowlist Validators
-sidebar_label: Validator access control
+sidebar_label: How to Allowlist Validators
 description: ""
 keywords:
   - docs